SamadhanGh/CodeCrush/_10_TwoSum_II/solution.md

             int current = numbers[i]; //pick number, what i have
             int complement = target - current; //  calculate , what i need

-            // 3️⃣ Check if complement exists in map if (map.containsKey(complement)) {
+            // 3️⃣ Check if complement exists in map - if the number I need (complement) already exists in my memory (map) if (map.containsKey(complement)) {
                 // Return 1-based indices
                 return new int[]{map.get(complement) + 1, i + 1};